to all graduate and undergraduate faculty - new and returning, full-time and adjunct!

 There is one private area at the Montgomery County Center with phone and computer/network access.
 In addition, there are three work stations with a printer in the lounge area.

-For most courses, you will receive a sample syllabus for the course which you are teaching from your department chair.
+For most courses, you will receive a sample syllabus for the course which you are teaching from your department chair/program director.
 Please review the course content with your chair.
-You should distribute a course expectation form which incorporates this syllabus to your students on the first day of class.
-This form provides the students with an outline of the course content and other expectations you have of them, including grading scheme, policy on absences, policy on academic integrity, number of tests, quizzes, and papers.
-In addition, the form should indicate any office hours you will have on campus and/or how you may be reached.
-Your department chair should be able to provide you with the course expectation forms of others who have taught the course.
-Normally your course objectives should be in agreement with the objectives that the department has for the course.
-If you have questions about these issues, discuss them with your department chair.
-A copy of your course expectation form must be given to your department chair and another sent to the Dean's office for filing.
+You should distribute a syllabus to your students on the first day of class.
+This document provides the students with an outline of the course content and other expectations you have of them, including grading scheme, policy on absences, policy on academic integrity, classroom etiquette, and assessment, such as the number of tests, quizzes, and papers.
+In addition, the syllabus should indicate any office hours you will have on campus and/or how you may be reached.
+Your department chair/program director should be able to provide you with syllabi of others who have taught the course.
+Normally your course objectives should be in agreement with the objectives that the department/program has for the course.
+If you have questions about these issues, discuss them with your department chair/program director.
+A copy of your syllabus must be given to your department chair/program director and another sent to the Dean's office for filing.
 Faculty teaching in CPCS should submit this information to Program Directors and the Dean’s Office.

 on mylasalle for up to date